Chapter 15 : Love rule #14

 “Yes, that’s your name,” Albus said, backing away slowly.
 I shook my head and sighed.

-“Crazy bitch,” Callie said, rolling her eyes and putting her hands on my shoulders.
+“Mad as a hatter,” Callie said, rolling her eyes and putting her hands on my shoulders.
 She pushed me to the table and forced me down next to Malfoy.
-I scooted as far away from him as possible, knowing that if his thigh even so much as brushed mine, I might faint.
+Sophie sat down next to Fred, and I saw her hand on his knee under the table.
+I scooted as far away from Scorpius as possible, knowing that if his thigh even so much as brushed mine, I might faint.

-“Get of me, lump,” Fred said, pushing me off his lap.
+“Get off me, you great lump,” Fred said, pushing me off his lap.
 Okay, so maybe I scooted a bit too far over.
 I opened my mouth and unintelligible dribble came out.

 “How are you feeling?” a deep, smooth, velvety voice asked me.
 I looked up, startled, into Scorpius’ eyes.